 The Northern Lights are undoubtedly one of the most remarkable natural wonders.
 Describing the experience in words, pictures or video will never do the actual experience proper justice.

-This phenomenon attracts large groups of tourists to every year but many who don't go searching for the Lady in Green aren't prepared and miss the opportunity to see it.
+Subject to myths and folklore through the ages, this phenomenon attracts large groups of tourists to Norway every year.
+However, many who go searching for the Lady in Green without being prepared, miss the opportunity to see it.

-A common misconception is that you can see the northern lights anywhere in Norway.
-Unfortunately, that’s not quite how it works.
+One of the most common misconceptions is that you can see the northern lights anywhere in Norway.
+As you will discover once you read on, that’s not quite how it works.